 The Manager of the Language Centre and the Foundation Programme Leader may act in the role of Director of Studies for modules specifically related to their area of governance.
 Where a formal deputy AD(T) has been appointed, they may also act as Chair.

 Procedure

-7. In the case of assessed work, any circumstances which appear to an examiner to suggest that a student has committed an act of academic misconduct shall be reported immediately to the module leader, and to the Academic Integrity Lead (AIL) and Secretary of the MAMC for the School responsible for delivering the module.

-8. In response to the information provided, the Secretary of the MAMC will identify the programme on which the student is registered.
-If a student is registered on a programme outside the School responsible for delivering the module, the Secretary of the MAMC responsible for the module will contact the Secretary of the MAMC for the School owning the programme to check whether the student has previously been found guilty of any offence of academic misconduct at any time during their current programme of study, or is suspected of an offence in another assessed element of their programme, and therefore whether the case should be referred for action under the Major Offence procedure in accordance with paragraph 17(iii) below.

-9. In response to the information provided, the AIL will:

-- 1. Arrange for the module leader to carry out an initial investigation.
+- 7. In the case of assessed work, any circumstances which appear to an examiner to suggest that a student has committed an act of academic misconduct shall be reported immediately to the module leader, and to the Academic Integrity Lead (AIL) and Secretary of the MAMC for the School responsible for delivering the module. - 8.
+In response to the information provided, the Secretary of the MAMC will identify the programme on which the student is registered.
+If a student is registered on a programme outside the School responsible for delivering the module, the Secretary of the MAMC responsible for the module will contact the Secretary of the MAMC for the School owning the programme to check whether the student has previously been found guilty of any offence of academic misconduct at any time during their current programme of study, or is suspected of an offence in another assessed element of their programme, and therefore whether the case should be referred for action under the Major Offence procedure in accordance with paragraph 17(iii) below. - 9.
+In response to the information provided, the AIL will: - i.
+Arrange for the module leader to carry out an initial investigation.
 This investigation may involve consulting with the academic staff concerned and requesting further evidence or action e.g. passing the assessment through text-matching, linguistic analysis, or other appropriate software.
 (Where academic misconduct is suspected in more than one module, the AIL will normally be required to undertake a more proactive role in co-ordinating and taking forward the multiple strands of the case).
-The student will not normally be contacted during the initial investigation (prior to the written notification in paragraph 10 below) - 2.
+The purpose of the initial investigation is to allow the module leader and/or AIL to collect information to inform a decision on whether a formal allegation should be made, or whether the matter can be dealt with outside of the formal AM processes in the Regulation.
+The student will not normally be contacted during the initial investigation (prior to the written notification in paragraph 10 below) - ii.
 Classify the case as a Minor or Major Offence.
-The AIL may consult with the Academic Registrar (or nominee) in relation to the classification of offences, and final interpretation of the nature of an offence shall be the responsibility of the Academic Registrar (or nominee). - 3.
+The AIL may consult with the Academic Registrar (or nominee) in relation to the classification of offences, and final interpretation of the nature of an offence shall be the responsibility of the Academic Registrar (or nominee). - iii.
 Where a case is classified as Major, the module leader, supported by the AIL will refer the case and accompanying evidence to the secretary to the Academic Misconduct Committee (AMC), using the standard pro-forma.